Azure/azure-functions-dotnet-worker/README.md

 ### Create the Azure resources

 1. To deploy the app, first ensure that you've installed the Azure CLI.
-You need to use Azure CLI 2.3.4 version or below to create function app on dotnet isolated runtime.
+You need to use Azure CLI 2.3.4 version or below to create a .NET 5 function app on dotnet isolated runtime.
+Support for other .NET versions on Azure CLI are being tracked by [this issue](https://github.com/Azure/azure-functions-dotnet-worker/issues/857).

 2. Login to the CLI.